Creating a Healthy Hospital Bag for Your Childbirth

 2. Pack your own labor bag not only for yourself but also for baby.
 Include products that contain healthy ingredients which you have researched and chosen.
 See our Labor Bag Checklist

 • Start by reading the ingredients on your product labels.
 Know what you are putting on you and your child.
-(Find a list of Worrisome Ingredients here)
+(Find a list of potentially worrisome ingredients here)

-• Check out the GoodGuide.com to research your products.
-When you’re on the go, use their handy mobile app to get safety information right at your finger tips.
+• When you’re on the go, use a mobile app like Think Dirty to get product safety information right at your fingertips.

 • Include items for baby such as diapers, wipes, and baby wash.

-• Include items for yourself like shampoo, conditioner, soap, toothpaste, gel, hair spray, maternity feminine napkins, nursing pads, lip balm, lotion, and massage oil.
+• Include items for yourself like shampoo, conditioner, soap, toothpaste, gel, hair spray, feminine products, nursing pads, lip balm, lotion, and massage oil.

 • Don’t forget to pack a bag for your labor support coach, too!

-4. Let your staff members know of your wishes to use your products on your newborn.
-Never assume that they will know your wishes.
+4. Let your birthing facility’s staff know that you wish to use your own products on your newborn.
+Never assume that they will know because you brought something with you.
 Communication is key!

 ***The information provided on our website is intended solely for general educational and informational purposes only.
 It is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician for any questions you may have regarding your or your child’s medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have received in this information.***